javiermzl/CCN-Whale-Recognition/README.md

 # TF-ImageRecognition
-Thesis on Neural Networks and Deep Learning with TensorFlow.
+Neural Networks and Deep Learning with TensorFlow.